How to manage a controller

 juju show-machine 0).

-register command followed by the registration key provided to you by the controller
+register command followed by your unique registration key – that is, copy-paste and run the line of code provided to you by the person who has added you to the controller via the

 This will start an interactive session prompting you to supply a local name for the controller as well as a username and a password for you as a new